erebos12/survival_sw_engineer/Responsibilities_of_TechLead.md

 - Less code is better
 - Does the code bring really value to the customer?
 (In case Not, drop it)
-- "Stand on the shoulders of giants".
-Meaning, use libraries, code or techniques from big companies such as Google, Facebook etc. instead of implementing all on your own.
+- "Stand on the shoulders of giants" / "Don't reinvent the wheel"
+   - Meaning, use libraries, code or techniques from big companies such as Google, Facebook etc. instead of implementing all on your own.

 ## How to build a feature?
 - discussing & understanding requirements